arielgee/Sage-Like/.misc/tasks.md

 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/
 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/fkkrthg/
 * consider '@media (prefers-color-scheme: dark)' for sidebar
-* open feedPreview from pagePopup without adding the feed to sage!
 * pagePopup: indication that url already in bookmarks
 * menu item for treeview folder to open all feeds as feedPreview
 * Red warning for attention slideDown panels